-The good news is that just like type 1 and types 2, low-carb keto diet also works good for those with LADA to maintain their blood glucose stable.
+The good news is that just like type 1 and type 2, a low-carb keto diet also works well for those with LADA to maintain their blood glucose stable.

-In case of insulin injections, low-carb eating enables to use least insulin to maintain their high blood glucose in check.
+In the case of insulin injections, low-carb eating enables them to use the least insulin to maintain their high blood glucose in check.

-According to all things above mentioned, keto diet does not cause higher fasting blood glucose.
-Therefore people should not worry about their morning highs, instead, focus on getting a good night sleep and reducing stress.
+According to all things above mentioned, the keto diet does not cause higher fasting blood glucose.
+Therefore people should not worry about their morning highs, instead, focus on getting a good night’s sleep and reducing stress.